 The biggest reason to implement A/B testing is it provides relevant and valuable user insights.
 Generating both qualitative and quantitative data to analyse and make decisions based on gives marketers the best chance of success.
 Use a mix of research to identify whether your original hypothesis was correct.

 Having more data, both qualitative and quantitative, and a clear and measurable hypothesis gives your A/B test the best chance to produce valuable results.
 Depending on what you’re testing, the A/B methods provide insight into the user experience, pain points, engagement, new features, and what drives conversations.

 Improve Conversion Rates

 This form of testing allows you to measure what drives conversion rates.
-Create a variation of CTAs with different text locations, language used, and visual design.
+Create a variation of CTAs with different text locations, the language used, and the visual design.
 Whatever the goal of the call to action is, A/B testing allows you to measure which variation is more effective.
 Marketers can also analyse the generated data and cherry-pick the most successful elements.

 Drive Website Traffic

 Blog posts, landing pages, and other web pages all want and need to attract visitors.
 Test variations of these web pages – change the copy/content, titles, and imagery, for example – to see which is more effective at driving traffic to the website.
 Making decisions based on the data also helps marketers to attract relevant visitors that are more likely to convert into a lead or sale.

 One of the biggest pain points for marketers is users bouncing from a website quickly.
 Testing variations of a webpage with a high bounce rate provides evidence of why users aren’t engaging with the on-page content.
 Is it because the content isn’t relevant to them?
 Is it not answering their questions fast enough?
 Write fresh introductions and create new on-page designs to test what reduces bounce rates and increases dwell time on a webpage.